bjornregnell/the-future-software-engineer/README.md

 ## Intro

-The "Death of Programming", was recently predicted by Jensen Huang, the top boss at NVidia that makes the AI chips that currently heat up our plannet, as we speak.
+The "Death of Programming", was recently predicted by Jensen Huang, the top boss at NVidia, which makes the AI chips that currently heat up our plannet, as we speak.

 Is he right that AI will take the jobs of human coders?
 Should I as a professor stop teaching programming to Software Engineers and instead teach "Prompt Engineering" and how to make a large language model write all the code for us, using Github Copilot, ChatGPT and similar tools that are already integrated in our development tools such as Microsoft VS Code and Jetbrains IntelliJ?